guest2180/lean4-quantum/README.md

 # Readme based on orginal project:
 ## Quantum Computing in Lean

 This is an implementation of the theory of quantum computing in the Lean programming language (using the Lean theorem prover version 4).
+[The original lean3 project](https://github.com/duckki/lean-quantum)

 It's built on top of the "mathlib" library written by the Lean Community.